Employer Pushing for Track 2 Reintegration

 Common situations

-Track 2 after a few months of illness
+Track 2 after a few months of sick leave

 "I have only been sick for three months and my employer already wants to start track 2.
 Does that not feel too early?"